Effective polarization in proton-induced $\alpha$ knockout reactions: INTRODUCTION

-Proton-induced nucleon knockout reactions, $(p,pN)$ reactions, have been used to investigate the single-particle (s.p.) structure of nuclei~\cite{Jacob66,Jacob73}.
+Proton-induced nucleon knockout reactions, $(p,pN)$, have been developed to investigate the single-particle (s.p.) structure of nuclei~\cite{Jacob66,Jacob73}.
 In a recent review~\cite{Wakasa17}, the $(p,pN)$ reactions were shown to be a reliable spectroscopic tool, meaning that the deduced spectroscopic factors are consistent with those determined by electron-induced knockout reaction data, typically within a deviation of 15\%.
-This has been opening a door to knockout reaction studies of neutron s.p. levels as well as s.p. structures of unstable nuclei.
-In recent years, a series of ($p,pN$) measurements has provided us with new findings on the s.p. structure and the magicity of unstable nuclei ~\cite{Olivier17,Kawase18,Elekes19,Taniuchi19,Chen19,Cortes20,Sun20,Lokotko20, Tang20,Kubota20,Cortes20_2,ZYang21,Juhasz21,Juhasz21_V63,Browne21,Linh21}.
-Very recently, the first direct observation of $\alpha$ particles knocked out from Sn isotopes was reported~\cite{Tanaka21}.
-The $(p,p\alpha)$ reactions will become a powerful and clean technique to probe $\alpha$ particles inside various nuclei.
-In a theoretical study of $(p,p\alpha)$ reactions, a clear selectivity in the reaction region of the $^{120}$Sn$(p,p\alpha)$ was shown, meaning that only the $\alpha$ particle located on the near-side of the nucleus with respect to the direction of the $\alpha$ emission is observed; see Fig.~8 of Ref.~\cite{Yoshida16}.
-It should be noted that, as emphasized in Ref.~\cite{Yoshida16}, the selectivity not only in the radius but also in the direction of the target nucleus was suggested.
-We henceforth refer this to as the reaction position selectivity (RPS).
+In addition, the proton has the advantage of being able to knock neutrons out, whereas the electron can only strike charged particles.
+Then this has been opening a door to knockout reaction studies of neutron s.p.~levels as well as s.p.~structures of unstable nuclei.
+In recent years, a series of ($p,pN$) measurements has provided us with new findings on the s.p.~structure and the magicity of unstable nuclei ~\cite{Olivier17,Kawase18,Elekes19,Taniuchi19,Chen19,Cortes20,Sun20,Lokotko20, Tang20,Kubota20,Cortes20_2,ZYang21,Juhasz21,Juhasz21_V63,Browne21,Linh21}.
+On the reaction theory side, the quantum transfer-to-the continuum model (QTC)~\cite{Moro15,Gomes18}, the eikonal DWIA~\cite{Aumann13}, and the Faddeev--Alt-Grassberger-Sandhas theory (FAGS)~\cite{Cravo16,Crespo2019,Mecca2019} for knockout reactions have been developed; there are some benchmark type studies among them~\cite{Yoshida18b,Gomez20}.
+The knockout reactions have also been utilized as a probe of nuclear clustering.
+In Ref.~\cite{Tanaka21}, the first direct observation of $\alpha$ particle formation on Sn isotopes, triggered by the theoretical prediction by Typel~\cite{Typel14}, was confirmed by the $\alpha$ knockout reaction.

+It is shown that ($p,pN$) reactions mainly probe the surface region of nuclei because of the nuclear absorption~\cite{Aumann13,Gomes18,Aumann21}.
+Recently, by choosing the kinematics of the $^{11}$Li($p,pn$) process, the correspondence between the correlation angle of the two neutrons and their {\lq\lq}location'' inside $^{11}$Li was investigated~\cite{Kubota20}; this work has triggered intensive discussion from a theoretical point of view~\cite{Casal2021,Yamagami2022}.
+Even though the nuclear distortion tends to prohibit a simple interpretation of the measured cross section, the result of Ref.~\cite{Kubota20} implies that, when light nuclei are considered, ($p,pN$) may probe the rather interior region of them because of the relatively weak nuclear absorption.